 Our youth services programs helps children and youth with disabilities develop skills needed for daily activities through a range of training, peer support and social activities.
 Providing a wide variety of activities help increase the confidence of youth as they transition into adulthood… (learn more)

 The Expressions Art Series provides opportunities for artists with disabilities to overcome barriers that may keep them from showing their art in a professional setting, and allows them to share their perspectives and experiences with the community.
-Visit our events page to see where our exhibit will be each month.
+Learn more about Expressions under Events Tab.

 The Whole Person invites you to attend our 2-day celebration of the 26th anniversary of the Americans with Disabilities Act (ADA) on Saturday, July 23 and Monday, July 25 in our parking lot at 3710 Main Street.
-Saturday’s event will be an All-You-Can-Eat Pancake Breakfast by Chris Cakes from 8:00-10:00 am and a Yard Sale until 4:00pm.
+Saturday’s event will be an All-You-Can-Eat Pancake Breakfast by Chris Cakes from 8:00-11:00 am and a Makers Fair and Flea Market until 4:00pm.

 If you are a person with a physical or mental disability, there is help.
 Join your peers to share information and successful techniques addressing the needs and challenges that you face.